tighten/laravel-preset-jest/README.md

 **IMPORTANT: These presets will overwrite many of the files within the `resources` directory and your `package.json` file.
 It is currently only recommended to use this package with new Laravel projects!**

 ## Installation
-To install, simply run `$ composer require tightenco\artisan-presets-jest`.
+To install, simply run `$ composer require tightenco\laravel-preset-jest`.

 ## Usage